Worthwad/amazon-product-review-analysis/README.md

 As part of a data analytics engagement at RetailTech Insights for DSA Final Project work, I work on the analysis of product and customer review data scraped from Amazon product pages.
 The goal was to generate insights for product development, marketing strategies, and customer engagement.
 This analysis leveraged Excel to clean, structure, and visualize data that could drive smart business decisions for Amazon sellers.

 ## Initial Setup
-### Load the dataset in Excel.
+- Load the dataset in Excel.
-### Review the 16 columns to understand the structure.
+- Review the 16 columns to understand the structure.
 Clean data where necessary (remove NaNs, fix formatting in discount/price fields, etc.).

 ## Data Cleaning Steps
-### Inspected Data Types & Structure Reviewed fields including product name, category, prices, discount, ratings, and aggregated reviews.
+- Inspected Data Types & Structure Reviewed fields including product name, category, prices, discount, ratings, and aggregated reviews.
-### Removed Duplicates, Eliminated redundant entries based on product names and IDs to ensure data integrity.
+- Removed Duplicates, Eliminated redundant entries based on product names and IDs to ensure data integrity.
-### Handled Missing Values
+- Handled Missing Values
   - Replaced missing categories with “Unknown”
   - Imputed missing prices with median values when necessary
   - Standardized Formats
-### Converted price columns to number format, stripped currency symbols ###
+- Converted price columns to number format, stripped currency symbols ###
   -  Applied TRIM, CLEAN, and PROPER to product names and review titles
-### Created Derived Fields
+- Created Derived Fields
   - Discount Percentage
   - Estimated Revenue = actual price × rating count
   - Price Range Buckets: <₹200, ₹200–₹500, >₹500
+  - Distribution Rating: 1.0, 2.0, 3.0, 4.0, 5.0
-### Split comma-separated values into appropriate columns if needed.
+- Split comma-separated values into appropriate columns if needed.
-### Convert price fields from strings to numerical values (₹200 → 200).
+- Convert price fields from strings to numerical values (₹200 → 200).
-### Create calculated fields: e.g., discount_percentage, actual_price, revenue = rating_count × actual_price.
+- Create calculated fields: e.g., discount_percentage, actual_price, revenue = rating_count × actual_price.

 ## Analysis Tasks Using Excel

 ### Perform the Pivot Tables & Calculated Columns by Using Excel:

 #### Task	                                      Calculation